aws-samples/aws-tf-cdu/README.md

 To support the AWS Cloud strategy for an enterprise, a solution is presented where a highly-available and resilient IBM C:D Unix instance on Amazon EC2 is deployed to exchange files with Amazon S3 and other on-premises IBM C:D sites including z/OS® and OS/400®.
 <p align="center"><img src="images/aws-tf-cdu-big-picture.png" width="90%"/></p>

-- High-availability is implemented via auto scaling group to maintain minimum 1 IBM C:D Unix instance in the configured availability zones.
+- High-availability is implemented via Amazon EC2 Auto Scaling Group to maintain minimum 1 IBM C:D Unix instance in the configured Availability Zone(s).
 - IBM C:D Unix instance is fronted by Network Load-Balancer (NLB) to route the traffic to the available instance.
-- On-premises IBM C:D sites communicate via the domain name defined at the Route 53 that is resolved to the NLB.
+- On-premises IBM C:D sites communicate via the domain name defined at the Amazon Route 53 that is resolved to the NLB.
-- Resiliency of the server state is implemented via highly-available and encrypted Amazon EFS instance with mount points in each availability zone.
+- Resiliency of the server state is implemented via highly-available and encrypted Amazon EFS instance with mount points in each Availability Zone.
-- Security Groups are used for access control to the C:D server and EFS mount points.
+- Security Groups are used for access control to the IBM C:D server and Amazon EFS mount points.

 ## Features